voxel51/fiftyone/docs/source/user_guide/dataset_zoo/index.rst

 -------------------------

-The Dataset Zoo also supports loading datasets whose download/preparation methods are provided via GitHub repositories or URLs!
+The Dataset Zoo also supports loading datasets whose download/preparation methods are provided via GitHub repositories or URLs.

 .. custombutton::
     :button_text: Learn how to download remote datasets